 Heat oil in a non-stick pan.
 Splutter the cumin and add hing, then slide in the cut bhindi pieces.
 Cover and cook on medium heat for 7-8 minutes, tossing occasionally.
 Uncover, mix in the dry spices and cook till the bhindi turns crisp.
 A couple of minutes before turning off the heat, mix salt.

 Garnish with fresh coriander leaves.
-Serve with rice and yellow dal.
+Serve masala bhindi with rice and toor dal.

 - Pick bhindi that is tender, green (no black spots) and when you cut, the seeds are soft and white.